Kim Kardashian Shares That She Saw A ‘Surrogate Therapist’ Before The Birth Of Chicago West

 Kim Kardashian revealed that she had to work on her communication with the surrogate of her third child, Chicago West, 2.

-The KKW Beauty CEO recently appeared on divorce lawyer Laura Wasser’s podcast, All’s Fair, and discussed more about her journey of having a surrogate.
+The KKW Beauty CEO recently appeared on divorce lawyer Laura Wasser’s podcast, All’s Fair, and discussed more about her journey of using a surrogate.
 Fans of the reality star and businesswoman will know that Kardashian had her two youngest children, Chicago and Psalm, via surrogate due to restrictions in her previous pregnancies.

 Kardashian revealed she hired a “surrogate therapist” with the woman who was carrying Chicago, per E!
 News.
 The therapist was there to help monitor the communication between both Kardashian and the surrogate.